wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 It's based on input from a set of holistic Microsoft and industry security guidance:

-* <strong>Cloud Adoption Framework (CSF)</strong>: Guidance on security, including strategy, roles and responsibilities, Azure Top 10 Security Best Practices, and reference implementation.
+* <strong>Cloud Adoption Framework (CSF)</strong>: Guidance on security, including strategy, roles and responsibilities,

+* <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/secure/security-top-10">Azure Top Security Best Practices</a> (What, Why, Who, How activities) by People, Process, Technology, and Architecture.

 * <strong>Well-Architected Frameworks</strong>: Guidance on securing your workloads on Azure.

 * The Chief Information Security Officer (CISO) Workshop: Program guidance and reference strategies to accelerate security modernization using Zero Trust principles.

 * Other industry and cloud service providers security best practice standards and framework: Examples include the Amazon Web Services (AWS) Well-Architected Framework, Center for Internet Security (CIS) Controls, National Institute of Standards and Technology (NIST), and Payment Card Industry Data Security Standard (PCI-DSS).

-In December 2021 Microsoft published at https://aka.ms/MCRA the Microsoft Cybersecurity Reference Architectures.

-<a target="_blank" href="https://www.youtube.com/watch?v=6iYxNm3TOiI&list=PLtVMyW0H7aiOQwZSsn2d-tg2z729ce1BZ">VIDEO</a>: "MCRA Intro"
-by Mark Simos, Microsoft Chief Security Advisor.